DzakiAF/DzakiAF/README.md

 👋 **Hello!
 Dive into my projects and let's explore data together**

-I’m DzakiAF, a Data Scientist and Data Analyst with a strong passion for turning data into meaningful insights.
+I’m Dzaki Ahmad Fardian, a Data Scientist and Data Analyst with a strong passion for turning data into meaningful insights.
 With expertise in statistics, machine learning, and data engineering, I enjoy working on data-driven projects that solve real-world problems and drive business decisions.

 ---